 Are Latinos More at Risk of Traffic Accidents?

 In recent years, studies have examined the increase in traffic accidents and fatalities among Latinos.
-Research suggests that auto accidents are the leading causes of death among Latinos 1-34 years old.
+Research suggests that auto accidents are the leading cause of death among Latinos 1-34 years old.
 Research also shows that Latino children are less likely to be properly secured in seatbelts, which increases the risk of injury or death.

 In states like Texas and California, traffic accident rates among Latinos are incredibly high compared to other states.
 However, as the Latino population continues to increase nationwide, there is concern about how accident rates will continue to rise in other states as well.
 Currently, Latinos make up 13 percent of the population.
 By 2050, that number is expected to reach 24 percent.